Nine Energy Service Inc. (NINE): Skating on Thin Ice? We Know the Answer

 NINE’s Market Performance

-NINE stocks went up by 82.78% for the week, with a monthly jump of 183.62% and a quarterly performance of 157.03%, while its annual performance rate touched -1.79%.
-The volatility ratio for the week stands at 49.60% while the volatility levels for the past 30 days are set at 20.65% for Nine Energy Service Inc..
-The simple moving average for the period of the last 20 days is 77.89% for NINE stocks with a simple moving average of 72.26% for the last 200 days.
+NINE stocks went down by -14.89% for the week, with a monthly jump of 127.64% and a quarterly performance of 152.25%, while its annual performance rate touched -9.68%.
+The volatility ratio for the week stands at 22.01% while the volatility levels for the past 30 days are set at 23.72% for Nine Energy Service Inc..
+The simple moving average for the period of the last 20 days is 20.92% for NINE stocks with a simple moving average of 44.87% for the last 200 days.

 Analysts’ Opinion of NINE